Whitman College Advisory Council for CTUIR Collaboration (WCACCC)

 - John Johnson, Vice President for Diversity and Inclusion

-Noah Leavitt, Director of the Student Engagement Center
+Noah Leavitt, Director of the Career and Community Engagement Center

 Stan Thayne, Lecturer of Anthropology, Environmental Studies and Religion